sj1999-BIT/tp/docs/UserGuide.md

 3. Your wedding date has now been updated.
 4. Type `countdown` in the command box and press Enter to check the countdown based on the wedding date set.
-5. Repeat step (1) and step (2) again if you wish to reset the wedding date.
+5. Repeat steps (1) and (2) again if you wish to reset the wedding date.

 <div markdown="block" class="alert alert-success">

 **:bulb: Tips:**<br>
 * If you have not set the wedding date before, then the default wedding date will be today.
 * If you had set the wedding date before, then you can follow step (4) ONLY to check the countdown.
 * You cannot set a past date as your wedding date.
 </div>

 Outcome:<br>
-A message that tells you how many days left before wedding will be displayed in the command feedback box.
+A message that tells you how many days are left before the wedding will be displayed in the command feedback box.

 ### Counting head by tag : `tagInfo`
-This feature allows you to obtain a list of number of contacts under each tag.
+This feature allows you to obtain a list of the number of contacts under each tag.

-To return a unique list of tags with the number of contacts labelled with the tag.
+To return a unique list of tags with the number of contacts labeled with the tag.
 1. Type the command in the command box with either of the following formats:<br>
     * `tagInfo [t/TAG]…​` or
     * `tagInfo list`
 2. Press Enter

 <div markdown="block" class="alert alert-success">